-

 • Selecting the laboratory best suited to your matrix

-• Personalized technical support based on your industrial constraints
+• Customized technical support tailored to your industrial constraints

 • Dedicated scientific expertise to support you in interpreting fermentation profiles